cardano-foundation/CIPs/CIP-????/README.md

 ### Acceptance Criteria

-- [ ] A library should be build to make it easy from dAPP and wallet side to implement the proposed communication method
+- [x] A library should be build to make it easy from dAPP and wallet side to implement the proposed communication method
-- [ ] The library target should be browser to avoid the need of manual polyfills
+- [x] The library target should be browser to avoid the need of manual polyfills
-- [ ] Mobile testing on different devices and operating systems needs to be done with a special focus to the wallet app running in background mode
+- [x] Mobile testing on different devices and operating systems needs to be done with a special focus to the wallet app running in background mode
 - [ ] Potential security issues and attack vectors need to be discussed in detail
 - [ ] A full reference implementation is needed to test if the entire user flow and at the same time provide this as a how-to for developers

 ### Implementation Plan

-- [ ] Fork/Extend bugout to add webpack 5 and typescript support
+- [x] Fork/Extend bugout to add webpack 5 and typescript support
-- [ ] Povide a general intermediate cardano-connect typescript library to provide
+- [x] Povide a general intermediate cardano-connect typescript library to provide
     1. A check for mobile/desktop environment
     2. Depending on the environment provide interfaces for CIP-0030 / and / or CIP-?
     3. Add a full implementation of the server/client side code above to define a communication standard similar to CIP-0030 (getRewardAddresses, signData, signTx, ...)
 - [ ] Start discussions about security gaps within the proposed method with various developers and also look for research papers
 - [x] Check if the wallet app also reacts to rpc calls in background mode on Android
-- [ ] Check if the wallet app also reacts to rpc calls in background mode on iOS
+- [x] Check if the wallet app also reacts to rpc calls in background mode on iOS
 - [ ] Implement the library within an example dApp and [boost wallet](https://github.com/boost-pool/boost-wallet)

+### Updates

+- The re-implementation of bugout that matches the expectations below is now available as [meerkat](https://github.com/fabianbormann/meerkat)

+- A general [cardano-connect typescript library](https://github.com/fabianbormann/cardano-peer-connect) with 100% CIP-30 support has been provided

+- The copy & paste [demo implementation](https://github.com/fabianbormann/cip-0045-demo-implementation) is ready to use

+- Cardano Foundation's [connect-with-wallet](https://github.com/cardano-foundation/cardano-connect-with-wallet) component does include the dApp part of CIP-45 (via feature flag), so that dApp developers don't need to write a single line of code if they rely on this component

+- The wording of the CIP-45 has been changed.
+Many thanks to [@jehrhardt](https://github.com/jehrhardt) for his valuable explanation and suggestions

 ## Copyright